 Recovering well from hip surgery

-2. Build up gradually: Try and do some of the things you’d normally do, but build up gradually.
+2. Build up activity gradually: Try and do some of the things you’d normally do, but build up gradually.
 You may feel more tired than usual doing these activities; if so, stop and rest until your strength returns.

 3. Sex: This is an important milestone for many people, and it is down to each individual when they feel comfortable about having sex again after surgery.
 After a hip replacement, it may be most comfortable for the recovering patient to lie on their back.
 Also, remember not to put your 'operated leg' in a position where it could become dislocated; your surgeon and/or physiotherapist will explain this to you.